fourstix/-Elfos-SPI-OLED-Drivers/README.md

   * ops.inc - Opcode definitions for Asm/02.
   * bios.inc - Bios definitions from Elf/OS
   * kernel.inc - Kernel definitions from Elf/OS
-* **/src/lib/**  -- Library files for the SH1106 display programs and OLED graphics demos.
+* **/src/lib/**  -- Library file for the OLED graphics demos.
   * gfx_oled.lib - Elf/OS Graphics OLED library.
 The source files for library functions are in the [Elfos-Gfx-OLED-Library](https://github.com/fourstix/Elfos-Gfx-OLED-Library) repository.
 * **/src/sh1106/**  -- Source files for the SH1106 OLED display driver.
   * sh11106.asm - Assembly source file for the SH1106 OLED display driver.
-  * build.bat - Windows batch file to assemble and create the sh1106_oled graphics library.
+  * asm.bat - Windows batch file to assemble the sh1106 oled display driver.
 Replace [Your_Path] with the correct path information for your system.
+* **/src/ssd1306/**  -- Source files for the SSD1306 OLED display driver.
+  * ssd1306.asm - Assembly source file for the SSD1306 OLED display driver.
-  * clean.bat - Windows batch file to delete the sh1106_oled library and its associated files.
+  * asm.bat - Windows batch file to assemble the sh1106 oled display driver.
+Replace [Your_Path] with the correct path information for your system.
 * **/bin/demo/**  -- Binary files for OLED display driver demo programs.
 * **/bin/sh1106/**  -- Binary file for SH1106 OLED display driver.
 * **/bin/ssd1306/**  -- Binary file for SSD1306 OLED display driver.